 Units Scale

-3. 23 garlic cloves ( optional, or sub 12 teaspoons granulated garlic powder)
+• 23 garlic cloves (optional, or sub 12 teaspoons granulated garlic powder)

-7. 1/8 cup fresh chopped parsley ( or sub other herbs
+• 1/8 cup fresh chopped parsley, chives or scallions (or sub other herbs)

 Instructions

-Trim the leaves and stem off the cauliflower and cut into smaller pieces.
-(If using a box grater, cut into quarters and see notes)
+1. Prep the cauliflower.
+Trim the leaves from the cauliflower, then cut it into smaller pieces.
+(If using a box grater, cut into quarters and see notes.)
+Working in batches, place the cauliflower pieces into a food processor and pulse until it is uniformly and coarsely ground.

-To roast, preheat oven to 425 F. Remove the paper towels and place the cauliflower on a parchment lined sheet pan.
+3. To roast in the oven: preheat oven to 425 F. Remove the paper towels and place the cauliflower on a parchment-lined sheet pan.
 Drizzle with olive oil, a generous sprinkling of salt and pepper, chopped shallot, finely minced garlic and the zest of one lemon.
 Toss and spread out.
-Bake for 25-30 minutes, or until golden, giving it good toss halfway though.
-Garnish with fresh parsley.
+Bake for 25-30 minutes, or until golden, giving it a good toss halfway through.

 Notes